 - Facebook Platform Policies

-We hope this article has helped you understand the importance of having a compliant website.
-Use the information provided above to quickly add legal pages to your website using simple and inexpensive legal resources and solutions.
+Hopefully, this article has helped you understand the importance of having a legally compliant website.
+Use the information above to quickly add legal pages to your site using simple methods and resources.